 [Signed] Emer Harris.
 16

-Boundaries showing Emer's 150 acre farm sold to for $550 to Cyrus Clapp after moving to Kirtland.
+Boundaries showing Emer's 150 acre farm sold to for $550 to Cyrus Clapp in 1833 2 years after moving to Kirtland.
 30

 Emer's son Martin recorded in his Journal “Father started on a mission East and was gone a year, wanting eleven days”.
 By midsummer 1833 Emer had returned from his mission, having preached the gospel and, to the joy of his family, having sold his land in Pennsylvania for $550.
 The money was used to purchase a farm in Florence township, Ohio.
 Charles was born 2 July 1934.
 The family had moved several times since leaving their farm in Pennsylvania.
 They spent two and a half years on this farm but his effort had not met with total success due to late frost in 1834, but in 1835 they had “a middling crop of corn, a good crop of potatoes and apples”.
 (20) In the Spring of 1836 they gave up the farm and were moved by Moses Daley (his son Moses Judson Daley later married Emer’s daughter Harriet) to a farm on Chardon Road.
 Emer’s brother Martin also had a farm in this area.
 The weather worked against the saints farming efforts for another year as Martin H. indicates a cold wet summer in 1836 and “poor crops” in 1837, with no special reason given.